ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-CloudantSync is used widely in mobile applications,
-such as iPhone and Android games,
-where the application's state is persisted to {{site.data.keyword.cloudant_short_notm}} by replication,
-but the data is also available on the device for offline use.
+{{site.data.keyword.cloudant_short_notm}} Sync is used widely in mobile applications, such as iPhone and Android games.
+The application's state is persisted to {{site.data.keyword.cloudant_short_notm}} by replication, but the data is also available on the device for offline use.

 ## Filtered replications
 {: #filtered-replications-repl-guide}

 It is useful to be able to remove some data during the replication process,
-when you replicate one database to another.
+when you replicate one database to another, as you can see in the following examples:
-Examples include:

 - Removing all traces of deleted documents, making the target database smaller than the source.
 - Segregating data into smaller chunks, such as storing UK data in one database and US data in another.